-Jenn represents clients in all phases of complex real estate transactions, including the acquisition, development, financing, leasing, and disposition of commercial properties and associated real estate tax matters.
-She works in the multi-family and senior living space on the financing of real estate-related transactions and has experience handling bond financing deals from their inception.
+Jenn also works closely with clients in all phases of complex real estate transactions, including the acquisition, development, financing, leasing, and disposition of commercial properties and associated real estate tax matters.
+She works with lenders, borrowers, and government-sponsored enterprises in a wide array of tax-exempt and taxable bond finance transactions, secondary market credit enhancement transactions, and other real estate finance transactions.

-Jenn also works with nonprofit clients, advising on corporate structuring, formation, operational matters, compliance, financing, and federal and local tax matters.
+Jenn’s practice also includes advising non-profit organizations on corporate structuring, formation, operational matters, compliance, financing, and federal and local tax matters.

 Jenn maintains a robust pro bono practice that includes work with organizations such as CHANGE and Legal Aid DC, in addition to assisting nonprofit organizations and other clients by advising on constitutional protection and legislative matters.

 *Not admitted in the District of Columbia.
 Admitted in California.
 Practicing under the supervision of DC bar members.